yshalsager/shamela2epub/README.md

 ## Features

-- Creates an [EPUB3](https://www.w3.org/publishing/epub3/epub-spec.html) standard book.
+- Creates an [EPUB3](https://www.w3.org/publishing/epub3/epub-spec.html) RTL standard book.
 - Automatically adds a page for book information.
 - Automatically generated table of contents with support for nested chapters.
 - Automatically adds book part and page number to each page's footer.
 - Sanitizes the book HTML from unnecessary elements and classes.
+- Converts inline CSS color styles to CSS classes.

 ## Known Issues